sjono/blossom/README.md

-# blossom
+# Blossom Interactive
-Blossom Interactive - a kinetic sculpture to raise awareness about hunger issues in Philadelphia
+a kinetic sculpture to raise awareness about hunger issues in Philadelphia

 This sculpture is a 6 ft tall blossom which will be installed on Penn's campus in fall 2016.
 The blossom will feature a plaque with information about local hunger issues.